 By Steve & Tamami Laser

-Our conclusion after test-driving each car for a week is that the FR-S targets enthusiasts who might consider other rear-drivers like the Hyundai Genesis Coupe, the base Ford Mustang or Chevrolet Camaro.
+After test-driving each car for a week, it appears that the FR-S targets enthusiasts who might consider other rear-drivers like the Hyundai Genesis Coupe, the base Ford Mustang or Chevrolet Camaro.
 The tC is a direct competitor to the Honda Civic Coupe and Kia Forte Koup, as well as the Hyundai Veloster (a coupe with three doors) and perhaps the Volkswagen Golf hatchback.

 Scion refreshed the tC last year with more aggressive front styling including new headlights, hood, grille and LED accent lights.
 Beneath the rear bumper, a black-out valance panel was added with a lower-center trim piece and reflectors.
 LED taillights rounded out the changes.